THansenite/Apophenia_Python/README.md

        * Dangerous combinations (ref pairs who call a lot of penalties)
        * Penalties against certain teams
    * Goalie nemesis
-       * What player or team scores the most on a certain golie
+       * What player or team scores the most on a certain goalie
    * Player pick position vs. actual performance
+   * Duration records
+       * Team with longest duration of not trailing (1,4xx minutes for Knights)
+       * Longest duration trailing while getting win (in a single game)
+       * Goalie longest shutout streak
+   * Consecutive games with a goal/assist/point
+   * Milestones
+       * 10/25/50/75/100 goals
+       * 10/25/50/75/100 assists
+       * 10/25/50/75/100 points
+       * 5/10/15/20 shutouts
+       * Should also do player who got to milestone fastest

    * Pre/Post CIDL Team History (need to work out how to handle this)
       * Rookies